vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/heap/readme.md

         else charToFreqMap.put(num, 1);
     }
 ```
-2. Create a PQ with a custom comparator - to order the elements based on the lowest frequency* [ascending order of the frequencies]
+2. Create a PQ with a custom comparator - to enrichedTransaction the elements based on the lowest frequency* [ascending enrichedTransaction of the frequencies]
 ```
     class MinFrequencyComparator implements Comparator<Integer>{
         public int compare(Integer n1, Integer n2) {